 What is REMATRIATION?

 Rematriation is a powerful word Indigenous women of Turtle Island use to describe how they are restoring balance to the world.
 To Haudenosaunee women, it means “Returning the Sacred to the Mother,” and at Rematriation Magazine we are guided by our traditional teachings which acknowledge our connection to water, Grandmother Moon and Mother Earth.
 We are empowered through our matrilineal culture.

-Rematriation Magazine is an storytelling platform where Indigenous women gather for collective healing form historical as well as current traumas—and for empowerment through rewriting our own narratives and the telling of new narratives.
+Rematriation Magazine is a storytelling platform where Indigenous women gather for collective healing from historical as well as current traumas—and for empowerment through rewriting our own narratives and the telling of new narratives.
 We deliver kitchen table conversations through an online platform, allowing women to participate from anywhere at any time.